 https://headstrongmindset.com/the-difference-between-superstition-rituals-and-routines/feed/ 0 1389

 The Confidence Continuum https://headstrongmindset.com/building-confidence-in-sport/ https://headstrongmindset.com/building-confidence-in-sport/#comments Fri, 30 Sep 2022 16:59:44 +0000 https://headstrongmindset.com/?p=280 How do you build your confidence in sports?
-Athletes often come seek out sport psychologists because their confidence is too low.
-Many athletes, especially female identifying athletes, express concern that they will be perceived as ‘arrogant’ or ‘not a team player’ if their confidence is too high?
-The gender confidence gap is real, and it […]
+Athletes often come seek out a sport psychologist because their confidence is too low.
+Many athletes, especially female identifying athletes, worry they’ll be perceived as “arrogant” or “not a team player” if their confidence is too high?
+The gender confidence gap is real, and it affects many […]

 The post The Confidence Continuum appeared first on Headstrong Mindset LLC.